barryclark/jekyll-now/_posts/2021-02-15-rust-traits-and-variadic-functions.md

 # Going More Generic
 If you look at the actix code, you'll see that they made the interface much more generic.
 Furthermore, the argument list actually serves a purpose in their implementation.
 Since I am mostly interested in using this for numeric functions, I don't need to go super generic, but let's get a little more generic just for fun.

 Let's try to get this trait working for functions `Fn(Arg)->Ret`, `Fn(Arg,Arg)->Ret`, and so on.
 The argument type should always be the same, but the number of arguments can differ.
 So we can template our trait on a type `Arg`, which indicates our argument type and on a type `Ret` indicating the return type.
-Furthermore, we need the `ArgList` parameter to generate specializations depending on the argument list of the callable type[^arg_type]:
+Furthermore, we need the `ArgList` parameter to generate specializations depending on the argument list of the callable type:

 ```rust
 pub trait VariadicFunction<Arg,ArgList,Ret> {